 Zoe is an undergraduate dual major (Aerospace Engineering and Space Physics) as well as the current Student Government Association President.
 In her third year with the Women’s and Diversity Center, she has been behind such events as flautist Galen Abdur-Razzaq in addition to founding and presiding over the current Music Club and several of its groups.

 Sophia is a Global Business Major who has worked with the Women’s And Diversity Center on projects including Hillel, stress reduction programming, and other office initiatives.
+She is currently spending the semester at a University in New Zealand, pursuing her passion for music.

 Montana majors in Biology while taking leadership on a constellation of programs around sexual assault and a safe campus, particularly the Clothesline Project.